I've had it for a couple of days, a story at Clinton.

 Yeah, yeah.

-That was from the housing crisis.
+That was from housing.

 That was famous for the housing crisis.

-Their endowment is in the double figure billions.
+Their endowment is in the double-figure billions.

-Anyway, Robert, I've uh appreciate the call.
+Anyway, Robert, I appreciate the call.

-We gotta take another time out, folks.
+We've got to take another time out, folks.

-Fastest three hours immediately here.
+Fastest three hours in media here.

 Be right back.

-Yeah, I got this here.
+I got this here.

 More Republicans feel embarrassed by campaign polls.